This post may contain affiliate links. Please see our disclosure policy.

 How to make this crack green beans recipe

-1. In a large skillet over medium heat add the chopped bacon and cook bacon for 5-7 minutes, until the bacon is just about cooked through, but not all the way crispy.
+Step 1: In a large skillet over medium heat, add the chopped bacon and cook the bacon for 5-7 minutes, until the bacon is just about cooked through, but not all the way crispy.

-2. Add the fresh beans into the pan with the bacon, granulated garlic, onion powder, maple syrup, and coconut aminos.
+Step 2: Add the fresh beans into the pan with the bacon, granulated garlic, onion powder, maple syrup, coconut aminos, and a pinch of salt and pepper.
 Stir to combine and place a lid over the pot to steam for 5 minutes until the green beans are fork-tender.

-3. Remove the lid, stir the sweet and savory sauce to coat the green beans.
+Step 3: Remove the lid, and stir the sweet and savory sauce to coat the green beans.

-4. Using a slotted spoon add to your serving dish and enjoy!
+Step 4: Using a slotted spoon, add to your serving dish and enjoy!

 Watch me make the perfect side dish